 Okay, I am going to say it, where did Fall go.
 Is anyone else floored that it is almost November and the holidays are approaching at bullet-train speed?
 Neither of us can believe we are already discussing the holidays, where to go, who to see and what to do.
 We are hoping to get a chance to do a little entertaining this holiday season.
 Simple and intimate celebrations with friends at our “newish” house.
-One recipe I will definitely be making time and time again is this one for a Sage Rye and Blue Cheese Log; it is out of this world delicious.
-And it is easy to make.
+One recipe I will definitely be making time and time again is this one for a Sage Rye and Blue Cheese Log.
+It is out of this world delicious.
+Did I mention, how easy it is to make?

 Sage Rye and Blue Cheese Log